simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- Popover fix
-    - make popover disappear when out of viewport
-    - scrollable popover
-    - optional: position popovers always at the bottom (seems like its not working on big screens)

 - Scaling update
     - Fix section title on mobile (Programme is too big and every section title is bigger than the main!)
     - check how FAQ scales on mobile, may need to adjust font sizes